krashanoff/senv/README.md

 # denv

-A crappy translator for `.env` files.
+A crappy (but correct) shell-agnostic intermediate representation of `.env` files.